saengmotmi/github-activity-monitor/README.md

 - Send notifications to Discord or Slack
 - Configurable tracking with flexible repository monitoring options

+## CAUTION: Current Implementation Status

+**Important Note**: This project is still under active development.
+Currently, only the following features are fully implemented:

+- Gemini AI provider for summarization
+- GitHub Discussions and Discussion Comments monitoring
+- Discord notifications

+Other features mentioned in the documentation will be implemented in future updates.
+You can also implement these interfaces yourself to add the functionality you need.

 ## Installation

 There are two ways to use this tool: